department-of-veterans-affairs/va.gov-team/products/ask-va/engineering/spikes/security-review-07-01-2024.md

   * Could be vulnerable to leaking PII/PHI.
   * "Simple" solution is to ensure the current ICN (user ID) is authorized to access the document (by its GUID).

 > **ACTION:** Get with Key/Shelby/Carl to gauge severity, priority, and level of effort.
-Is a fix needed, or does MSFT handle it automagically?
+Is a fix needed?